sesphelan/LensingResearch/README.md

 If a different txt file wants to be used, ensure that this file matches the exact schema of the CrossTest.txt file, and include the name of the file as a command line argument (i.e. run "python lens.py TopMillion.txt" to run the script on a file titled TopMillion.txt).
-The schema for the CrossTest.txt file only includes specObjID, ra, dec, z, and class (in that exact order) with a comma as a delimiter.
+The schema for the CrossTest.txt file only includes objID, ra, dec, z, and type (in that exact order) with a comma as a delimiter.

 It is also important to note that the second line of the txt file must contain only four values: the minimum RA of the data set, the max RA, min dec, and max dec.